 Rankin County History

 Our county was founded on February 4th, 1828 and at the time, was primarily rural in nature.
 The county was named in honor of Congressman Christopher Rankin.
-Rankin County is located East of the Pearl River, almost smack-dab in the middle of the state of Mississippi.
-Rankin is bordered by Madison County to the north, Scott County to the east, Smith County to the southeast, Simpson County to the south, and Hinds Count to the west.
-Rankin Countians enjoy all of the amenities of our state’s capitol, Jackson, while also enjoying a mostly rural or suburban setting.
+Rankin County is located East of the Pearl River, almost directly in the middle of the state of Mississippi.
+Rankin is bordered by Madison County to the North, Scott County to the East, Smith County to the Southeast, Simpson County to the South, and Hinds Count to the West.
+Rankin County Residents enjoy all of the amenities of our state’s capitol, Jackson, while also enjoying a mostly rural or suburban setting.
 Our county was founded on February 4th, 1828 and- at the time- was primarily rural in nature.
 The county was named in honor of Congressman Christopher Rankin.
 A few of the cities in Rankin County such as, Brandon, Flowood, Pearl and Richland have all grown to offer a wide array of amenities to residents.
 These include, shopping, medical care, restaurants and more.

 - The Barnett Reservoir is over 33,000 acres large.

-- Pearl is home to the Mississippi Braves minor-league baseball team, a AA affiliate of the Atlanta Braves.
-They are housed at Trustmark Park, which seats nearly 8,500.
+- Pearl is home to the Mississippi Braves minor-league baseball team, an AA affiliate of the Atlanta Braves.
+They are housed at Trustmark Park, which seats nearly 8,500 people.

-- Rankin is part of the Central Mississippi Regional Library System, and has 9 different facilities within the county.
+- Rankin is part of the Central Mississippi Regional Library System, and has nine different facilities within the county.

 - Rankin is home to Jackson-Medgar Wiley Evers International Airport and Hawkins Field.